RalphMao/Docker-for-Researcher/readme.md

 # Docker-for-Researcher

 Docker-for-Researcher (DfR) provides a research-orientied style of using Docker.
-It keeps the reproducibility and dependency separation advantanges of Docker, while makes running everything in docker fast and effortless on the host, like that:
+It keeps the reproducibility and dependency separation advantanges of Docker, meanwhile makes running everything in docker fast and effortless on the host, like that:
 ```
 dock run <container-tag> python3 dir_on_host/test.py /data-on-host
 ```